How to Make a Fascinator – burlesque crafts tutorial

-We've all seen fascinators, be they on Ascot ladies or burlesque beauties - they're the curly-swirly things that sit on your head and aren't hats.
-Fascinators are decorated with lots of netting, flowers feathers and sequins... even plastic neon skeletons, if you wish it.
-Fascinators can be shockingly expensive - and who wants to have the same as everyone else, anyway?
+We’ve all seen fascinators, on burlesque beauties and in the streets – they’re the curly-swirly things that sit on your head and aren’t hats.
+Fascinators are decorated with lots of netting, flowers feathers and sequins… even plastic neon skeletons, if you wish it.
+Fascinators can be shockingly expensive – and who wants to have the same as everyone else, anyway?
 Mookychick shows you how to make your own!

 Back in the 18th century, women began to give up their hats in favour of the fascinator, decorating their hair with flowers, feathers and bows.
-These were dainty and occasionally playful headpieces, unlike those we see today.
+(See more 18th century fashion tips on Mookychick).
+These 18th century fascinators were dainty and occasionally playful headpieces, unlike those we see today.
 There were rules of etiquette applied to wearing hats, such as when they could be worn.
 Hats made a statement about matters such as class and breeding.
-So it wasn't until the late 1950's - with the occurrence of the feminist movement and the death of influential designer Christian Dior - that women were more prepared to give up the hat.
+So it wasn’t until the late 1950’s – with the occurrence of the feminist movement and the death of influential designer Christian Dior – that women were more prepared to give up the hat.